acse-mz223/pipeline_tool/README.md

 ## 🚀 State managemant -- Zustand <a name = "state"></a>
-  - Zustand was chosen o for its minimal API and excellent performance.
+  - Zustand was chosen for its minimal API and excellent performance.
   - Each action (add, remove, move, update) is clearly defined in the store, keeping logic centralized.

 ## ✨ Twist Feature <a name = "twist"></a>
 ### **1. Dynamic column creation**
 Users can add custom columns to current.
-There is a naming striction, so client can not use duplicated name.
+There is a naming constrain, so client can not use duplicated name.

 ### **2. Inline item creation with priority levels**
 There are 4 priorty for each item which are `urgent`, `high`, `medium`, `low`.
 Client can choose priorty by their need.